The Baire closure and its logic

-\begin{proof}[Proof sketch] It follows from a result of Scroggs that ${\sf S5}_n$ is sound and complete for the $n$-cluster.
-The proof of strong completeness is along the same lines as that of Theorem~\ref{theoS5comp}.
+\begin{proof}[Proof sketch] It follows from Scroggs' Theorem that ${\sf S5}_n$ is sound and complete for the $n$-cluster.
+Strong completeness follows from compactness of the first-order logic (applied to the standard translations of the theorems of ${\sf S5}_n$) and using the formula stating that there are at most $n$ elements.
 For infinite $\lambda$, we have that ${\sf S5}^\lambda$ is sound and strongly complete for the class of $\sf S5$-frames.
-So, if $\Gamma\not\vdash \varphi$, there is a model $\mathfrak M$ and a world $w$ of $\mathfrak M$ so that $\mathfrak M \models\Gamma$ but $ w \not \in \val \varphi$.
-Then, the generated submodel of $w$ is its cluster and satisfies the same formulas.
-Using the upwards or downwards L\"owenheim-Skolem theorem, we can assume that this cluster is isomorphic to $\mathfrak C_\kappa$. \end{proof}
+So, if $\Gamma\not\vdash \varphi$, there is a model $\mathfrak M$ and a world $w$ of $\mathfrak M$ such that $\mathfrak M \models\Gamma$ but $ w \not \in \val \varphi$.
+The submodel of $\mathfrak M$ generated by $w$ is the cluster $R(w)$ and satisfies the same formulas.
+We may assume that $R(w)$ is infinite by adding duplicates of a point if needed, which does not affect modal formulas.
+Then using the upwards or downwards L\"owenheim-Skolem theorem, we can assume that this cluster is isomorphic to $\mathfrak C_\kappa$. \end{proof}